arecker/murals/Content/home.md

     * anotherfavorite.jpg
 -->

-Bio: I'm Marissa.
+Bio: I'm Alex.
 I'm part of your average family.
 I got a dad, a mom, and a sister.
 And there is darwin - we found him.
 And Donny?
 He found us.
+I travel the world and take photographs of wildlife.
+I'm Eliza Thornberry, bitches.

 * ph1.jpg
 * ph2.jpg